 October 11, 1865 – Fort Fletcher (later Fort Hays) was established as a frontier military post to protect military roads, defend construction gangs on the Union Pacific Railroad, and guard the U.S. mail.

 1866 – Construction of the Kansas State Capitol in Topeka began.

 The first Kansas orphanage, St. Vincent’s Home, was opened by the Sisters of Charity.

 The University of Kansas at Lawrence was opened at the first state university in the Great Plains Area.

 1867 – Buffalo Bill Cody co-founds the city of Rome, Kansas.

 Joseph G. McCoy arrived at Abilene, the end of the extended Chisholm Trail, and built stockyards that he advertised throughout Texas.

 Indian attacks reached their height in Kansas when nearly 130 settlers were killed.

 One Indian raid occurred at a small settlement called Brookville.
-When a large body of Indians attacked the town, the settlers rushed to the roundhouse where a barricade was hastily thrown up.
+When a large body of Indians attacked the town, the settlers rushed to the roundhouse, where a barricade was hastily thrown up.
 The Indians surrounded the building, piled Railroad ties against it, and tried to set the structure on fire.
-Railroad crew members jumped on an engine already under steam, crashed it through the doors of the roundhouse, around the turntable, and with whistle and bell sounding, headed for Salina to get help.
+Railroad crew members jumped on an engine already under steam, crashed it through the roundhouse doors, around the turntable, and with whistle and bell sounding, headed for Salina to get help.
 When the engine reached Salina, a dead Indian was found lying on a wheel.